Jimmy Moody

-James Alfred Moody (27 February 1941 – 1 June 1993) was an English gangster and hitman whose career spanned more than four decades and included run-ins with Jack Spot, Billy Hill, "Mad" Frankie Fraser, the Krays, the Richardsons and the Provisional IRA.
+James Alfred Moody (27 February 1941 – 1 June 1993) was an English gangster and hitman whose career spanned more than four decades and included run-ins with Jack Spot, Billy Hill, Frankie Fraser, the Krays, the Richardsons and the Provisional IRA.
 Described by police detectives as "extremely professional" and "extremely intimidating", Moody's speciality was robbing armoured trucks and he used a chainsaw to saw through the side of security vehicles.

 Moody was born to a mother who was a wartime evacuee from Camberwell, London.
 His father was killed during World War II after his ship was torpedoed by a German U-boat.
 Moody was an enforcer for the Richardsons and did freelance "work" for the Krays.
 He was considered by many of his peers to be "the hardest man in London".
 In the 1970s, he joined a team of criminals to form the Chainsaw Gang who went on to become that decade's most successful group of armed robbers.

 Moody was convicted, along with his brother Richard, of manslaughter in 1967 for the killing of William Day, a young merchant navy steward.
 He was released in 1972, but sent in 1979 on remand to Brixton Prison to await trial for armed robbery.
 His cellmate was Provisional IRA member Gerard Tuite.
 The two men and fellow-robber Stan Thompson escaped Brixton Prison on 16 December 1980, which put them to the top of Scotland Yard's most wanted list.
 It was alleged that Moody had been paid £10,000 by the IRA to help get Tuite out of prison.